With over 30 years of teaching experience and a 100% pass rate, we pride ourselves on training teachers to the highest standards.

 For the Level 3 exam you will need to have full knowledge of the following grades:- Preparatory through to Grade 5 inclusive.
 Understand the concept of teaching each grade, how exercises build-up through the grades, and have the knowledge on how to correct faults.

 Alongside the practical work there is a workbook and teaching logs that need to be completed and presented to the examiner on the day of your examination.

 The Level 4 exam consists of the following:

-Unit Two is the Intermediate syllabus work which is studied during term 3 and 4 this is where you will learn to have full knowledge of the grade, how you would teach individual exercises, make up appropriate exercises and have a full understanding of the grade.
+Unit Two is the Intermediate syllabus work which is studied during terms 3 and 4 this is where you will learn to have full knowledge of the grade, how you would teach individual exercises, make up appropriate exercises, and have a full understanding of the grade.

 Unit Three is a class test where you will teach 2/4 students in front of the examiner, you may choose which grade you are teaching these are either grade 2, grade 3, grade 4 or grade 5.
 The examiner will let you know on the day what is they wish you to teach.
 The use of your own music is required you do not use the set IDTA syllabus music.

 - Learning and understanding the set syllabus work from Preparatory to Intermediate inclusive